On This Page

 We used Ride Costa Rica as airport pick up, and when traveling from city to city.
 We booked this transportation in advance.
 It was fairly reasonably priced and we were able to choose from a list of pick-up and drop-off spots on the day and time of our liking.
 Of course public transportation would have been our cheapest option, but we wanted something convenient and stress-free.
 The staff was very helpful and I would highly recommend this service.
 There are several tourist shuttle services like this available.

 La Fortuna was a fairly small town and we were able to get around well enough by walking.

 We found Airbnb to be extremely helpful with this being an international trip, because we were able to talk to our host beforehand.
-Before we booked a reservation anywhere, we messaged a few different hosts.
-We asked them questions about the area we wanted to stay and ended up booking where we thought would be the best fit for us.
+Before we booked a reservation anywhere, we messaged a few different hosts and asked them questions about the area we wanted to stay in.
+We ended up booking where we thought would be the best fit for us.

 Our Apartment in La Fortuna

-Our time in the rainforest was intense, be prepared.
+Our time in the rainforest was pretty intense, be prepared.

 Clothing & Gear